momochi000/typewar/README.md

 ### LEFT OFF - TODO: Turn these into tracker stories

 #### Beef up text fragment spawner

-  Add second stream of text fragments from enemy (spawner).
+  Set up simple AI that manages battle flow

+  Particle system setup

+  Damage counters (numbers flying off hits)

+  Rails backend loads text dictionaries and sends them to the game engine

+  Player attacking the monster sends text fragment from the player to the enemy

-    Player shouldn't swing sword on successful defense.
-Only attack Make sure behavior functions correctly on both parties for attack and def. text fragments should have a pointer to it's collection, and the collection should have a pointer to it's owner.
+  text fragments should have a pointer to it's collection, and the collection should have a pointer to it's owner.
 The spawner should as well.

-  Text fragments should answer to TextFragment#success() that reports a percent of how quickly you typed it.

-  Attacker and defender should be linked to on each text fragment

-  The player should be triggering attacks on the monster(s).
-  Refactor the way attacking and defending works.
-The text fragments should be labeled with attacker and defender and they should resolve separately and instructions should be sent to each party.
-  There should be a battlecomputer component or module that takes the attacker, the defender, and a completed text fragment and does whatever magical math and our logic to figure out what happened in that round.
-  With this, we can probably ditch the dual spawners on the enemy npc.
-The enem(y/ies) should still hold the spawner, but no longer need 2, attacks and defenses should still be sent from the enemy's spawner

-  Make player attack do damage to enemy

-  Add defend animation and insert appropriately

   Change player sprite (current one is crap)

   Show damage numbers above enemy when they take damage

-  Show health status for enemy.

-  Do not auto activate the 'next' text fragment (in collection).
-The player should be able to activate one by typing.
+  The player should be able to activate any text fragment by typing.
+  Need a text input manager that watches for keyboard inputs and selects the correct active fragments.

   Add hit effect sprite (sparkles when you hit, or get hit.
 Different sparkles when you block)